• Skip to primary navigation

 If you're a fan of Shrimp and Grits, check out these amazing recipes.

-• Creamy Cajun Shrimp and Boursin Grits: Creamy Cajun Shrimp and Boursin Grits is an easy to prepare but elegant dish to serve for any occasion.
-Succulent fresh shrimp are cooked to perfection in a creamy garlic and parmesan sauce.
-Ordinary grits are taken to new heights with the addition of not only Boursin cheese but also smoked Gouda cheese.
+• Creamy Cajun Shrimp and Boursin Grits: Creamy Cajun Shrimp and Boursin Grits is an easy-to-prepare but elegant dish to serve for any occasion.
+Succulent fresh shrimp are perfectly cooked in creamy garlic and parmesan sauce.
+Ordinary grits are taken to new heights with the addition of Boursin cheese and smoked Gouda cheese.

 Shrimp and Gouda Grits Bites